-This leaves you with two options: Do you pull over to the side of the road as an attempt to wait out the storm, and risk missing your deadline?
-Or, do you opt to take your chances on the road, despite the inclement weather?
-Research shows that bad weather costs the trucking industry $3.8 million annually, but is it really worth the cost of your life?
+This leaves you with two options: Do you pull over to the side of the road as an attempt to wait out the storm and risk missing your deadline?
+Or, do you opt to take your chances on the road despite the inclement weather?
+Research shows that weather-related problems cost the trucking industry $3.8 million annually, but is trucking in bad weather really worth the cost of your life?

-Listen To Your Peers
+Listen to Your Peers

 Weather and Time of Day

-4 Tips For Trucking in Bad Weather
+8 Tips for Trucking in Bad Weather

 Winter weather is (hopefully) going to make everyone drive a little more cautiously, so there’s no sense in trying to speed up to hit your deadline.
-Speed is one of the biggest factors that contribute to trucking accidents; so make sure that you’re taking your time on the road.
+Speed is one of the biggest factors that contribute to trucking accidents.
+So, make sure that you’re taking your time on the road.

-2. Keep Your Brakes Up to Par
+Keep Your Brakes Up to Par

 Speaking of brakes, you certainly don’t want to tailgate when trucking in bad weather.
 Icy and/or wet roads can make stopping more difficult, so the last thing you want to do is to be riding someone’s bumper before slamming on the brakes.

-4. Pack a Winter Safety Kit
+Pack a Winter Safety Kit

-If you do happen to get stuck on the side of the road while trucking in bad weather, you should have a winter safety kit in your cab in case of emergency.
+If you do happen to get stuck on the side of the road while trucking in bad weather, you should have a winter safety kit in your cab in case of an emergency.
 This kit should include food and water, as well as road flares and cones to ensure that other vehicles can clearly see you.
 Also, make sure you have a reliable cell phone as well as a working CB radio so you can contact others in case of an emergency.